mangathemango/Operation-Null-Mind/doxymainpage.md

                    • Assets are loaded at runtime by the respective systems

 /include        -> Contains header (.h) files
-                   • Defines the interface for all modules
-                   • Contains struct definitions, function declarations, and constants
-                   • Organized to mirror the src directory structure

     /App        -> Application headers for game loop management /Core       -> Core system headers (vectors, time, etc.)
     /Game       -> Game mechanics headers (player, gun, etc.)